 Introduce Real-Time KPIs

-The Corona pandemic, with its dynamic development, once again underpinned the importance of real-time information and KPIs.
+With its dynamic development, the Corona pandemic once again underpinned the importance of real-time information and KPIs.
 From my point of view, the only way to —at least— monitor and manage such a situation.

 Deploy Mobile Solutions

-The Coronacrisis definitely accelerates some developments.
+The Coronacrisis accelerates some developments.
 Home office and decentralized working are most likely the most prominent examples.
-Although most of us will be happy once they can return to the office, the home office will play a more important role in the future.
+Although most of us will be happy once we can return to the office, the home office will play a more critical role in the future.

-Accordingly, mobile solutions, that gives access to relevant information and functions regardless of the employee’s location, will be essential in the future.
+Accordingly, mobile solutions that give access to relevant information and functions regardless of the employee’s location will be essential in the future.
 I wrote many blog posts about the importance of mobile KPI solutions.
 So why not start with that now?

 Start Joint Projects

 #WeAreInThisTogehter is a trending hashtag at the moment.
-Personally, I think this hashtag perfectly describes the feeling of many people.
-People working at airlines, at airports but also at other aviation-related companies.
+I think this hashtag perfectly describes the feeling of many people.
+People work at airlines, at airports but also at other aviation-related companies.

-In recent years I’ve witnessed a bunch of projects that haven’t been realized due to a lack of cooperation between airlines, airports, ATC, and other providers.
+In recent years I’ve witnessed many projects that haven’t been realized due to a lack of cooperation between airlines, airports, ATC, and other providers.

-Since we are all in this together, I think this really is the time to stand together and jointly work on projects.
-Airlines, along with other airlines, airlines together with airports and all together supported by suppliers who act as partners.
+Since we are all in this together, I think this is the time to stand together and jointly work on projects.
+Airlines, along with other airlines, airlines together with airports, are supported by suppliers who act as partners.

 Stay Positive And Combine It With Practicability And Humility

 Finally, the best tip I have for you.
-Neither related to technology, nor to aviation.
+Neither related to technology nor aviation.
 Call it soft factors, but I genuinely believe that the only way we get through this disaster is to stay positive and combine it with practicability — and most importantly, although always underrated, humility!

 10 Technology Tips For Your Airline — What’s Your Opinion?

 What’s your opinion?
-Do you agree on the above tips?
+Do you agree with the above tips?
 Do you have additional technology tips you’re applying at your airline?
 Let me know your thoughts on this topic.
-Always happy to receive your feedback and thoughts.
+Always happy to receive your feedback and opinions.
 Just hit me up on Twitter or get in touch on LinkedIn.